- Last updated:

 Transport Levy funded projects

-Transport infrastructure is a critical component of managing growth on the Sunshine Coast, providing the connectors between community and facilities across the region.
-The Transport Levy is a crucial funding source to enable the region to maintain its liveability and attractiveness as a destination of choice for holiday makes and residents.
-The levy provides a constrained funding source that is restricted to uses prescribed under the Transport Levy Policy.
+Transport infrastructure is a critical component of managing growth on the Sunshine Coast, providing the connections between community and facilities across the region.
+The Transport Levy is a crucial funding source to enable the region to maintain its liveability and attractiveness as a destination of choice for holiday makers and residents.
+The levy provides a constrained funding source that is restricted to uses prescribed under the Transport Levy Policy

 Through the levy, council is investing in projects that wouldn't otherwise be possible.